How to Get a Credit Card for the First Time: Everything You Need to Know

 While credit cards with the most generous rewards and sign-up bonuses are generally reserved for consumers with a good credit history, there are some offers tailored to those with limited or no credit history.
 Check out our guide to learn everything you need to know.

 The thought of applying for your first credit card may be intimidating, but this doesn’t have to be a terribly complicated process.
 There are a few basic things to keep in mind when trying to get approved for your first card.
-Most first-time credit card applicants are young adults who don’t have a credit score yet.
-That means that their best bet for approval is with secured starter cards, student cards, or becoming an authorized user on someone else's credit card.

 To apply for a credit card, you need to be at least 18 years old.
 However, applicants under 21 either need a co-signer or proof that they have the income to cover a credit card balance.
-Either way, the biggest challenge to getting a first credit card is the fact that applicants at this age haven’t started building their credit score and don’t have a credit history.

 Secured Credit Cards

-When applying for the first credit card, a secured starter card is a popular choice among many young adults since these have the highest approval odds, even for applicants with no credit history.
+A secured starter card is a popular choice among many young adults since these have the highest approval odds, even for applicants with no credit history.

-The secured cards come with lower fees than their unsecured counterparts, and some offer nearly guaranteed approval for applicants with no credit history.
+Secured cards come with lower fees than their unsecured counterparts, and some offer nearly guaranteed approval for applicants with no credit history.
 Other than the required deposit, they work exactly the same as any other credit card.

 The minimum deposit requirements depend on the issuer.
 Typically, secured credit cards for first-timers require a deposit of anywhere between $200 and $500.
 Although some credit card issuers approve higher spending, you should be careful how you use the card.
-Secured card issuers report information to the major credit bureaus every month, and any late payments can jeopardize your credit score.

 It’s also worth mentioning that your monthly payments are not deducted from the security deposit.
 Unlike prepaid debit cards that work as an online wallet from where your purchases are charged, secured cards require monthly payments.
 This is why you need to make sure to avoid high-interest rates or late payment fees.